 3.3.3.
 Memorandum of Coordination (MOC)

 3.3.3.1.
-For O&M activities within the District’s Operations Division, project personnel will communicate their needs to a District biologist (or other appropriate personnel) who will compile relevant information into a Memorandum of Coordination (MOC) that includes a summary of the activity, location, date, time, analyses of potential impacts to ESA-listed species, and potential alternative actions (see MOC template at the end of this Chapter) .
+For O&M activities within the District’s Operations Division, project personnel will compile relevant information into a Memorandum of Coordination (MOC) that includes a summary of the activity, location, date, time, analyses of potential impacts to ESA-listed species, and potential alternative actions (see MOC template at the end of this Chapter) and forward to the District Biologist (or other appropriate personnel) for routing to FPOM.
 The District biologist will submit the MOC to FPOM at the next monthly meeting and/or via email, and if necessary, follow up with appropriate FPOM members via phone or email.

 COMMENTS: